 Our Board of Directors authorized share repurchase programs in October 2022 and January 2022 to repurchase up to 3.0 million and 2.0 million shares of our common stock, respectively, and these authorizations have no expiry.
 Purchases may be made from time to time, at management's discretion, in the open market or in privately negotiated transactions, including through the use of trading plans, as well as pursuant to accelerated share repurchase programs or other share repurchase strategies that may include derivative financial instruments.
-During the three months ended March 31, 2023, we did not repurchase any shares of our common stock.
-As of March 31, 2023, there were a total of 3.9 million shares available for repurchase under our October 2022 and January 2022 share repurchase programs.
+During the three and six months ended June 30, 2023, we repurchased 0.7 million shares of our common stock at an average price per share of \$125.13.
+As of June 30, 2023, there were a total of 3.2 million shares available for repurchase under our October 2022 and January 2022 share repurchase programs.

 In December 2022, we entered into an accelerated share repurchase agreement to repurchase shares of our common stock in exchange for an upfront payment of \$225.0 million.
-We received an initial share delivery of 1.1 million shares in December 2022, which represents 80% of the upfront payment based on the closing price of our common stock on the agreement date.
-The total number of shares to be repurchased will be based on volume-weighted average prices of our common stock during the term of the agreement less a discount and subject to adjustments pursuant to the terms and conditions of such agreement.
-The final settlement of this transaction is expected to be completed in the second or third quarter of 2023.
+We received an initial share delivery of 1.1 million shares in December

+2022, which represented 80% of the upfront payment based on the closing price of our common stock on the agreement date.
+In June 2023, we received a final share delivery of 0.4 million shares.
+Under this agreement we repurchased a total of 1.5 million shares at an average price of \$147.29 per share.

 In August 2022, the Inflation Reduction Act was enacted into law and included a 1% excise tax on stock repurchases after December 31, 2022.
-We do not currently expect the excise tax to have a material impact on our financial position or cash flows.
+We currently do not expect the excise tax to have a material impact on our financial position or cash flows.